-In order to prevent bullying and harassment of trans staff, our organisation needs to recognise it as a specific form of bullying.
-As a manager it is important that you can recognise the signs of trans bullying and harassment so that you can take action.
+To prevent bullying and harassment of trans staff, our organisation needs to recognise it as a specific form of bullying.
+As a manager it is important that you can recognise the signs of trans bullying and harassment so that you can act.
 This may include:

-- x making trans-phobic insults and threats - x making unnecessary and degrading references to an individual's gender identity - engaging in banter or making jokes which are degrading to a person's gender identity or perceived gender identity - X outing an individual as trans without their permission - x ignoring or excluding a colleague because they are trans - x spreading rumours or gossip - asking intrusive questions about their private life - making assumptions and judgements about a colleague based on their gender identity - x using religious belief to justify anti-trans bullying and harassment.
+- making trans-phobic insults and threats - x making unnecessary and degrading references to an individual's gender identity - engaging in banter or making jokes which are degrading to a person's gender identity or perceived gender identity. - x outing an individual as trans without their permission - x ignoring or excluding a colleague because they are trans. - spreading rumours or gossip - X asking intrusive questions about their private life - making assumptions and judgements about a colleague based on their gender identity. - x using religious belief to justify anti-trans bullying and harassment.